List of iCarly characters: Lewbert

 Lewbert Sline (Jeremy Rowley) is the rude doorman of Carly's apartment.
 He has a large, noticeable wart on his left cheek.
 In "iFind Lewbert's Lost Love", he reveals that the wart developed from stress caused by his abusive ex-girlfriend, Marta.

 In the 2021 revival, it is revealed that a month after Carly left for Italy, Lewbert had abruptly left the apartment building, and spent nine years trying to build a plan to get back at the iCarly gang by going to law school and becoming a lawyer in order to sue them for $2.4 million.
 In season 3, it showed that he is engaged to Mrs. Benson.

 T-Bo

 Terrence "T-Bo" Bo (BooG!e) is the manager at the Groovy Smoothie.
 He often hassles his customers to buy random foods on sticks, such as bagels, bell peppers, yams, doughnuts and pickles, alongside smoothies.
 These foods are always skewered on a stick.
 T-Bo says he has a degree in "Smoothieology".
 He is a close friend of Carly, Spencer, and the rest of the gang.
 T-Bo started living with Mrs. Benson after getting kicked out of the Groovy Smoothie.

 Socko

 Socko is Spencer's longtime friend since high school, who is mentioned in several episodes but never seen in person.
-He is known for making all of Spencer's brightly colored, light-up socks and is shown to come from a large family that all have names directly relating to their occupations.
+He is known for making all of Spencer's brightly colored, light-up socks and has many relatives who all have names directly relating to their occupations, including a car salesman named Otto, a serial burglar named Rob, and a necktie designer named Tyler.
 He often commissions Spencer to make sculptures for his business.